sunpy/sunraster/docs/contributing.rst

 .. code-block:: console

-		$ git remote add my_repo https:/github.com/my_github_handle/sunraster
+  git remote add my_repo https:/github.com/my_github_handle/sunraster

 where you replace ``my_github_handle`` with your GitHub name.
 Now you can check that the remote has been added by again typing ``git remote -v``.

 Now you're ready to get coding!
-The following subsection will outline an example workflow for contributing to sunraster.
+The following subsection will outline an example workflow for contributing to ``sunraster``.

 .. _contributing_workflow:

 Example Workflow for Contributing Code
 --------------------------------------

-To make changes to the development version of sunraster, we must first activate the environment in which it is installed.
+To make changes to the development version of ``sunraster``, we must first activate the environment in which it is installed.
 Recall during installation, we named this environment  ``sunraster-dev``.
 From any directory on the command line, Windows users should type:

 .. code-block:: console

-		> activate sunraster-dev
+  activate sunraster-dev

 while Linux and MacOS users should type:

 .. code-block:: console

-		$ conda activate sunraster-dev
+  conda activate sunraster-dev

-Next, change into the local sunraster repo directory, ``sunraster-git``.
+Next, change into the local ``sunraster`` repo directory, ``sunraster-git``.
-When you are making changes to sunraster, it is strongly recommended that you use a different `git branch`_ for each set of related new features and/or bug fixes. `Git branches`_ are a way of having different versions of the same code within the repo simultaneously.
-Assuming you have just installed the sunraster development version, you will only have one branch, called ``master``.
+When you are making changes to ``sunraster``, it is strongly recommended that you use a different `git branch`_ for each set of related new features and/or bug fixes. `Git branches`_ are a way of having different versions of the same code within the repo simultaneously.
+Assuming you have just installed the ``sunraster`` development version, you will only have one branch, called ``master``.
 It is recommended you do not do any development on the ``master`` branch, but rather keep it as an clean copy of the latest ``origin master`` branch.
 If you have more than one